ManuelHuber-Github/Agricultural-SandboxNL/Sentinel 1 GRD/README.md

-# Addtional information about the database creation and introduction script
+# Addtional information about the dataset creation and introduction script

 The data base creation is split into three steps: